iwswordpress/ndc-gql/04/40-caching/GUIDE.md

 This however causes the N+1 problem.

+For every 1 database query that returns N results, you will need to make N additional queries

 If we have a user with 10 tasks then we have 1 query to get user and then 10 queries to get details on all their tasks.

 If we want a user and all their tasks, we have a number of different strategies: